hmrc/hmrc.github.io/coding-in-the-open-manual.md

 This documentation is supplemented by the following internal HMRC documentation:

+1. "Joining HMRC on GitHub" - describes how to apply to join HMRC on GitHub
 1. "Migrating To Coding In The Open" - how to migrate the code, builds, and artifacts of a source code repository into the open
-1. "Security Fixes In The Open" - how to mitigate a security fix in an open-source repository
+1. "Security In The Open" - how to mitigate a security fix in an open-source repository